-- The arrangement of the bases in the DNA • molecule is not random.
-H2C - Guanine in one chain always pairs with Cytosine ulletin the other chain, and Adenine always pairs with Thymine (Uracil in RNA), so that this base pairing -0-P=0forms two complementary strands. - Polynucleotide is connected by a series of 5' to 3' H_oC 5 phosphate linkages.
-Polynucleotide sequences are referenced in the 5' to 3' direction.
-Typically, polynucleotides will contain a 5' phosphate and 3' hydroxyl terminal groups.
+- The arrangement of the bases in the DNA molecule is not random.
+H2C 5 - Guanine in one chain always pairs with Cytosine in the other chain, and Adenine always pairs with Thymine (Uracil in RNA), so that this base pairing -0-P=0forms two complementary strands. - Polynucleotide is connected by a series of 5' to 3' H2C 5 phosphate linkages.
+Polynucleotide sequences are the 5' to 3' direction. referenced in Typically, polynucleotides will contain a 5' phosphate and 3' O-P=0 hydroxyl terminal groups.
 The common representation of polynucleotides is as an arrow with the 5' end at the left and the 3' end at the right.
 3' end